Opportunity Cost Examples

 A person named X is currently working in a company and drawing some salary.
 X is getting an option to do the graduation for 2 years, but for that, he/she must leave his/her job.
 If he/she doesn’t go to graduation, the opportunity cost will be a higher degree plus the additional salary that he/she might get because of this degree.
 On the other hand, if he/she opts for the job, then the opportunity cost will be 2 years’ salary that has to be foregone.

 Let’s say you got $50,000 in your bank account, which you don’t need right away.
 You can have many options with this cash.
 For example, you can just keep this cash, or you can invest this money in stocks.
 Let’s say if you would have invested wisely that money in some good stocks, and after a year, 50,000 would become $60,000.
 On the other hand, if you keep this money idle instead of investing in cash, then your opportunity cost will be the difference between 60000 and 50000, i.e., $10,000

 Example #3 – Vacation Versus Training

-Your school has announced vacation.
+Your school has announced a vacation.
 You finally get a chance to go for the holidays for the next 1 month.
 But suddenly you came to know that training is scheduled for your favorite sports which you do not want to miss.
-So, if you go on vacation then your opportunity cost will be missing the training session and if you stay for training then your opportunity cost will be enjoying the vacation.
+So, if you go on vacation, then your opportunity cost will be missing the training session, and if you stay for training, then your opportunity cost will be enjoying the vacation.

 Example #4 – Paying off Debt Versus Spending on Welfare by Government